Yelp/paasta/docs/source/hpa.rst

 value returned by your signalflow_metrics_query is 50, then, the desired replica is probably (target_value / signalflow_metrics_query) * current_ready_pods.

+Note that you can add any number of metrics you want to.
+The max value of desired number of replicas calculated will be used.

 For more on the algorithm, please check out `this doc <https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details>`_